-We have more in common than not
+• We have more in common than not

-- Demonstrate ways of showing respect to others, using verbal and non-verbal communication. - Respecting differences
+Demonstrate ways of showing respect to others, using verbal and non-verbal communication. • Respecting differences

-- Understand and explain the term prejudice; - Tolerance and respect for others

-- Identify and describe the different groups that make up their school/wider community/other parts of the UK; - Describe the benefits of living in a diverse society; - Explain the importance of mutual respect for different faiths and beliefs and how we demonstrate this.
+- Understand and explain the term prejudice; - Identify and describe the different groups that make up their school/wider community/other parts of the UK; - Describe the benefits of living in a diverse society; - Explain the importance of mutual respect for different faiths and beliefs and how we demonstrate this.